Plan a Field Trip

 SCHOOL/YOUTH GROUP PRICING

-Please note as a part of our new ticketing procedures, you will need to use a credit card to hold your spot, but that card will not be charged if you choose the payment plan option during checkout.
+Please note: you will need to use a credit card to hold your spot, but that card will not be charged if you choose the payment plan option during checkout.
 Two weeks before your field trip is when your payment is due and you may use a different credit card (such as a district/organization card) at that time for the field trip fees.
-Credit cards are not stored so you'll always need to call in your payment if paying by credit card on or before the due date (2 weeks before).
+Credit cards are not stored so you'll always need to call in your payment if paying by credit card before the due date (2 weeks prior to your field trip).

 If you are booking several field trips, please book each date on a separate order transaction.